xamotex1000/xamotex1000/README.md

 # Hi, I'm Milo! 👋

-I'm Milo, a high school student with a passion for software engineering and creating random projects.
+I'm Milo, a dude with a passion for software engineering and creating random projects.
 Here's a bit more about me:

 ### About Me